danimaldonado/random_functions/README.md

-# random_functions
+# Random Functions

-Random functions I tend to use
+WIP - Random functions I tend to use